jim-schwoebel/pylicense/README.md

         cd make_licenses
         python3 license.py

-You will then be asked some basic information
+You will then be asked some basic information:

         what type of license? (commercial, research, opensource)? commercial what is the name of the repository? nlx-model